-Adding your photo-observations to our project on iNaturalist is easy.
-Visit http://www.inaturalist.org/projects/vermont-freshwater-mussel-survey, and once you sign up, check out the help and tutorials and then get outside and start gathering important data on freshwater mussels along lakes, rivers and streams in your area.
+Adding your photo-observations to the atlas is easy.
+Snap images of freshwater mussel shells you find and upload your observations to the Vermont Atlas of Life on iNaturalist.
+New to iNaturalist?
+Siign up, check out the help and tutorials, and then get outside and start gathering important data on freshwater mussels along lakes, rivers and streams in your area.
 Please do not disturb live freshwater mussels unless you are experienced.
 Look for empty shells along the shoreline to photograph.

 Photographing Shells of Freshwater Mussels

 With 18 species of native mussels that closely resemble each other, be sure to check out our tips on how to photograph shells to make it easier for experts to help identify them.

 - Photograph both the inside and outside of the empty shells in one or more images.

 - Laying a specimen on a flat surface and shooting directly down on it is often best.
 Place a metric ruler next the shell for scale.
 It is also helpful to give the shell measurements as a comment with your record too.